 Mechanical root cutting leaves some roots behind in the pipe.
 Cutting roots is also like pruning a tree; it stimulates vigorous re-growth in the remaining roots.
 That means new root growth can fully clog your pipe again in just nine months.
 What’s more the cycle of cutting roots, re-growth and cutting again will eventually destroy the structural integrity of the pipe.

 RootX kills roots on contact; the dead roots decay over time and are carried out with the flow of the pipe, restoring the pipe to its full capacity.
 RootX also leaves a barrier on the pipe walls to prevent future root growth.
-Once you’ve put your customers on a maintenance program with annual RootX treatments, you should be able to eliminate mechanical root cutting in most cases.
+Once you’re on a maintenance program with annual RootX treatments, you should be able to eliminate mechanical root cutting in most cases.

 Should I use RootX together with mechanical root cutting?

-If this is the first time you’re treating a pipe or if the pipe is completely blocked, you can clear away the immediate blockage by cutting the roots first.
-Then use RootX to kill the remaining roots and leave a barrier on the pipe to prevent re-growth.
-Make sure you apply RootX within one hour of cutting the roots; this ensures the remaining root structure properly absorbs the RootX herbicide.
-Otherwise, you’ll need to wait 6-8 weeks before using RootX to allow root ends to develop.
+If this is the first time you’re having your pipes treated or if the pipe is completely blocked, your plumbing contractor can clear away the immediate blockage by cutting the roots first.
+Then he’ll use RootX to kill the remaining roots and leave a barrier on the pipe to prevent re-growth.
+Make sure your plumber applies RootX within one hour of cutting the roots; this ensures the remaining root structure properly absorbs the RootX herbicide.
+Otherwise, he’ll need to wait 6-8 weeks before using RootX to allow root ends to develop.

 The cleanout is the preferred method for most residential applications because it’s closest to the pipes where roots can cause problems.
-If there’s no cleanout at your customer’s location, you can apply RootX using the toilet.
-To prevent foam overflow outside the pipeline, you should only use a 2-lb. jar of RootX in a toilet application.
+If there’s no cleanout at your house, your plumber can apply RootX using the toilet.
+To prevent foam overflow outside the pipeline, he should only use a 2-lb. jar of RootX in a toilet application.

 How long does it take to apply RootX?

-How quickly can my customers expect results with RootX?
+How quickly can I expect results with RootX?